Updated: July 2022

 Here’s some of the worst places I've heard of, based on a mixture of research and the many stories I have heard from vaping travellers.

 Dubai is part of the UAE, which forbids vaping.
-But Dubai seems to take a particularly aggressive attitudes towards electronic cigarettes.
+But Dubai seems to take a particularly aggressive attitude towards vape devices.

 Many travellers have had their vapes confiscated even when they are in transit to a completely different destination.
-It doesn’t seem to be applied consistently though, and some travellers have reported using their devices in the smoking lounge in Dubai.
+It doesn’t seem to be applied consistently though, and some travellers have reported using their devices in the smoking lounge at Dubai airports.

 According to the website Singapore legal advice, it’s illegal to: